Should I apply to the College of Arts and Sciences or to the Conservatory of Music?

 Does Wheaton require results from SAT Subject Tests?

 Wheaton does not use SAT Subject Tests for admission decisions.
 However, SAT Subject Test results are used for placement and granting college credit to accepted students who choose to enroll.
 If an Advanced Placement or International Baccalaureate course and exam are taken, the SAT Subject Test is not necessary.
-Visit the Registrar's website for specific information concerning the scores that are needed to waive a course or receive credit.
+Visit the Registrar's for specific information concerning the scores that are needed to waive a course or receive credit.

 Are there minimum GPA, class rank, or test score requirements?